PX4/PX4-user_guide/en/README.md

 - [Flying](flying/README.md) teaches flight essentials, including where and how to fly safely, and how to debug arming and flight issues.
 It also provides detailed information about flight modes.

-**I want to build a supported vehicle from scratch:**
+**I want to build a drone with PX4 from scratch:**

 > **Tip** The "supported" vehicles are listed in the [Airframes Reference](airframes/airframe_reference.md).
   These are vehicles that have tested and tuned configurations that you can download using *QGroundControl*.

 If you want to build a vehicle from scratch:

 - Choose a frame - [Airframe Builds](airframes/README.md) lists the supported frames and provides detailed instructions for how to construct a subset of vehicles.
 - Choose a flight controller - see [Getting Started > Flight Controllers](getting_started/flight_controller_selection.md) and [Autopilot Hardware](flight_controller/README.md).
 - [Assembly](assembly/README.md) explains how to wire up the important peripherals to your autopilot.
 - [Basic Configuration](config/README.md) shows how to update your firmware and configure it with settings appropriate for your airframe.
   This section also explains how to calibrate the main sensors (compass, gyro/IMU, airspeed etc.), and setup your remote control and safety features.

 Once you are ready to fly your vehicle, visit the [Flying](flying/README.md) section.

 **I am modifying a supported vehicle:**

 Modifications of the flight controller and basic sensors are covered above.
 In order to use new sensors, or if you have made changes that significantly affect flight characteristics:

 - [Peripheral Hardware](peripherals/README.md) provides additional information about using external sensors.
 - [Basic Configuration](config/README.md) explains how to calibrate the main sensors.